Bennett Lane Winery

 About This Wine:

-The blend on the 2006 Maximus is 65% Cabernet Sauvignon, 20% Merlot, 10% Syrah and 5% Malbec.
-The wine opens with buoyant aromas of blackberry, violets and chocolate covered cherries.
-On the palate, the wine displays flavors of dark berries, mocha and caramelized cherries.
-With elegant, velvety tannins, the wine has a long fruit driven finish and pairs well with practically everything.
+The blend on the 2005 Maximus is 64% Cabernet Sauvignon, 25% Merlot and 11% Syrah.
+The wine opens with aromas of dark cocoa, plum, ripe black cherry and subtle hints of vanilla.
+On the palate the wine displays flavors of black cherry, plum, blueberry and subtle layers of cinnamon, nutmeg and cedar.
+With elegant, velvety tannins that enhance the mouthfeel, the wine has a long fruit driven finish and pairs well with practically everything.

 About The Winery: